Daniele De Rossi

 De Rossi made his professional debut with Roma during the 2001–02 season, and made his Serie A debut the following year.
 With the club, he won the Coppa Italia twice in 2007 and 2008, and the 2007 Supercoppa Italiana.
 He was named Serie A Young Footballer of the Year in 2006, and the Serie A Italian Footballer of the Year in 2009.
 De Rossi inherited the captaincy of Roma at the start of the 2017–18 season following the retirement of Francesco Totti, during which he helped Roma to the Champions League semi-final for the first time in the Champions League era.
 At the end of the 2018–19 season, he left Roma after 18 seasons with the team.
 With 616 appearances for Roma in all competitions, he is the club's second-most capped player of all time, behind Totti.
 He subsequently joined Argentine club Boca Juniors in the summer of 2019, and retired from professional football in January of the following year.

-De Rossi represented Italy at under-19, under-20, under-21 and senior levels, winning the 2004 UEFA European Under-21 Football Championship, and also represented Italy at the 2004 Olympics, winning a bronze medal.
+De Rossi represented Italy at under-19, under-20, under-21 and senior levels, winning the 2004 European Under-21 Football Championship, and also represented Italy at the 2004 Olympics, winning a bronze medal.
 From his senior international debut in 2004, until his retirement from the national team in 2017, he earned 117 caps, and is Italy's joint fourth-highest capped player of all time, and most capped midfielder of all time.
 With 21 goals, he is the highest scoring midfielder for Italy post-World War II, and Italy's all-time second most prolific midfielder behind Adolfo Baloncieri.
-He was part of the 2006 FIFA World Cup-winning squad and also participated at UEFA Euro 2008, the 2009 FIFA Confederations Cup, the 2010 FIFA World Cup, UEFA Euro 2012 (finishing in second place), the 2013 FIFA Confederations Cup (finishing in third place), the 2014 FIFA World Cup, and UEFA Euro 2016.
+He was part of the 2006 World Cup-winning squad and also participated at Euro 2008, the 2009 Confederations Cup, the 2010 World Cup, Euro 2012 (finishing in second place), the 2013 Confederations Cup (finishing in third place), the 2014 World Cup, and Euro 2016.
 De Rossi was named in the Euro 2012 Team of the Tournament for his performances.
-Along with Mario Balotelli and Giuseppe Rossi, De Rossi is Italy's top scorer in the Confederations Cup, with two goals.
-In 2009, the French sports magazine L'Équipe named De Rossi as the eighth-best midfielder in the world.